 The majority of students who complete their internship are very successful.
 Approximately 9 out of 10 students who complete their internship receive a final evaluation grade from their internship supervisor of 95-100, and if they do not receive a grade of 95-100, the majority of those students receive a grade of 92-95.
 Regarding grades from faculty, the majority of students are very successful in the internship course.
 Firstly, students must have a minimum grade of 2.5 in the major and overall, they must be CPR certified, they must have attended a professional conference, and at a minimum, have completed Exercise Testing and Prescription.
 Students completing an internship in a clinical setting must also have completed Cardiovascular and Electrophysiology, and Exercise Response and Adaptations in Special Populations.
-For that reason, students entering their internship are in their senior year, meaning that they have successfully navigated the EXSS major.
-Secondly, 50% of their grade in the course comes from the completion of the 240 hours and the site supervisor evaluations, which means that only 50% of the grade in the course comes from assignments graded by EXSS faculty.
+For that reason, students entering their internship are in their grade in the course comes from the completion of the 240 hours and the site supervisor evaluations, which means that only 50% of the grade in the course comes from assignments graded by EXSS faculty.
 Students who receive a grade < 4.0 in internship typically have missed an assignment(s) altogether.